Autism at 18: The Cliff that Awaits

 Aloysius Low attends St. Andrew’s Autism Centre Day Activity Centre (DAC) in Siglap.
 Here, he receives vocational training in urban farming, packing and craftwork.

 Marisa’s admiration for our beneficiaries’ simplicity and intelligence strengthened her resolve to contribute.
 Her home bakery business donates 5% of sales to SAAC.
-[Right: with David Matthew Fong, head of Strategic Partnerships & Volunteer Management] “In 2023, after more than two decades of navigating the complexities of the corporate world, I made a life-altering decision. […]
+“In 2023, after more than two decades of navigating the complexities of the corporate world, I made a life-altering decision.
+Fuelled by a deep yearning for meaning, I chose to step away […]

 How This Special Education Teacher Found Her True Calling